 Having recently hiked through the tea plantations of Munnar in Kerala, I was well aware of just how damn photogenic tea plantations are.
 And so it was that I’d discovered yet another wonderful photo spot on São Miguel.

 Whilst the tea plantations here are not built on the same scale as those in India, visiting them is fascinating nonetheless, and you’ll leave with a photograph of a totally unique sight in the Azores.

 Because Trover had given me so much inspiration for my trip to São Miguel, I returned and immediately began to add all of my own discoveries to the site, in order to help travellers plan their own trips and seek out all the best photo spots on the island, in the same way they had helped me.

-So if you’re thinking about visiting São Miguel (I’m guessing that may be the reason you’re reading this post) and you want to seek out the best photo spots on the island, make sure you check out my discoveries in order to help you do so.
+So if you’re thinking about visiting the island (I’m guessing that may be the reason you’re reading this post) and you want to seek out the best photo spots on São Miguel, make sure you check out my discoveries in order to help you do so.

 Similarly, when you’re planning your next adventure, you can browse through all of my discoveries by country, by clicking on the widget below.

 If I haven’t been where you’re headed, there’s likely another Trover user who has.